growdigital/forestgarden.wales/content/blog/what-is-a-forest-garden.md

 draft: false
 ---

-I gave another [Introduction to Forest Gardening](https://www.forestgarden.wales/talks/intro/) talk the other day (press `p` to see the notes), and I rejigged my definition of a forest garden:
+The principles of a forest garden can apply to any sized garden.

 1. Productive
 2. Sustainable